 Professor of Economic History, Department of Economics and Management, University of Pisa.
 MA in History, University of Pisa and Scuola Normale Superiore, PhD in Economic History, Scuola Normale Superiore.
 He has been professor of Economic History, European University Institute, editor of the European Review of Economic History and president of the European Historical Economic Society.
 He has studied the history of world silk industry, of world agriculture and world trade, as we all several topics in Italian economic history.

 Emanuele Felice is Associate Professor of Economics at “G. D’Annunzio” University of Chieti-Pescara; in the past he was visiting professor at the Universidad Pablo de Olavide de Sevilla and the Universitat Autònoma de Barcelona, visiting fellow at the London School of Economics, the Universitat Pompeu Fabra, and the Harvard University.
 His main areas of research are Italy’s long-run economic growth, regional development, and economic history.
 He has published some award-winning Italian books and several essays in international journals, and is a leading columnist for Italian newspapers.
-In 2013 he won the «Hamilton Prize» of the Spanish Association of Economic History, for the best international article published in top journals of Economic History and related areas.
+In 2013 he won the «Hamilton Prize» of the Spanish Association of Economic History, for the best international article published by a member of that Association in top non-Spanish journals of Economic History and related areas.